US states sue TikTok for harming children’s mental health News

 US states sue TikTok for harming children’s mental health

-The factual allegations outlined in the suit include that the app is designed to be addictive and that it misrepresents itself to be safe for children.
+The factual allegations outlined in the suit include that the app is designed to be addictive and that it misrepresents itself as safe for children.
 It is also argued that minors are particularly susceptible to the harmful influence of the platform.
 The plaintiffs allege that despite there being internal documentation to show that the company knows the harmful impact of its product, it has continuously misrepresented itself to be a safe space and exaggerated the effectiveness of in-built features designed to combat addiction.

 The suit particularly observes a spike in depression, anxiety, eating disorders, and suicidal ideation among youth across the nation, a claim which is buttressed by various research studies.
 Different sources were cited to demonstrate how widely the platform is used by children, and also how addictive it can be.